-Welcome to yansoon.ink, a storytelling hub with a focus that includes but is not limited to: the exploration of ancestral foods and plants, indigenous erasure and the joy that comes with reconnection.
-The mythologies and stories we tell ourselves, and reimagining these stories for our modern struggles.
-My attempt to understand the grief of cultural and ancestral erasure is what leads me deeper into the theme of remembrance.
-Into researching and finding stories through landscapes, plants, foods, folklore, individual and collective memories and cultural traditions that are still practiced to this day.
+This space is a storytelling hub with a focus that includes but is not limited to: the exploration of mythologies, folktales, ancestral foods and plants, indigenous erasure, and the joy that comes with reconnection.
+I investigate and find stories through these landscapes, plants, foods, folklore, individual and collective memories, and cultural traditions still practiced today.

-In my research practices I like to incorporate both academic and non academic ways of learning, understanding, and knowing.
-I am very much interested in other ways of knowing, and the various types of archives available to us.
-The landscape is an archive, so are collective and individual memories, our body is an archive, our dreams, plants are archives, elders are archives.
-There is so much we can learn when we open up to new ways of listening to and hearing in our world.
+In my study practices, I like to incorporate academic and non-academic ways of learning, understanding and knowing.
+The landscape is an archive, and so are collective and individual memories; our body is an archive, our dreams, plants are archives, and elders are archives.
+There is so much we can learn when we open up to new ways of listening.